kfix/ddcctl/README.md

 `DDC.c` originated from [jontaylor/DDC-CI-Tools-for-OS-X](https://github.com/jontaylor/DDC-CI-Tools-for-OS-X), but was reworked by others on the forums.

 A few forks have also backported patches, which is *nice* :ok_hand:.

+# Contributing PRs #

+bug-fix & non-bug-fix/feature PRs have the same broad guidelines:
+* well described as to the universal utility of the change for the (presumed) majority of users / developers
+  * or a positive proof that the change doesn't detract from the usability for the majority of users
+* easy to test
+  * provide _your_ test procedure, if you have one!
+  * keep in mind my verification is always manual - I don't have a CI system wired up to a bank of real Macs & monitors

+As to additional criteria for new-features, please understand that `ddcctl` currently does what _I need it to do_ on my own all-Apple fleet (I don't own an M1 yet, but might later and work on its support).

+I'm not really interested in adding any more features that I have no ability or desire to support on my own hardware.

+Unfortunately, I cannot make a time-to-review estimation - but the simpler/cleaner a PR is, the the faster its likely to get reviewed & merged.